MNoumanAbbasi/Covid-Resources/README.md

 ## Online Courses

-* Coursera for Campus available for free to any University impacted.
+* **Coursera for Campus:** Available for free to any University impacted.
 [Details here](https://www.coursera.org/coronavirus).
   * Benefits: Access 3,800 courses and 400 Specializations.

+* **Codecademy:** Scholarships for students affected by COVID-19.
+[Details here](https://pro.codecademy.com/learn-from-home/).
+  * Benefits: 10,000 scholarships to Codecademy Pro for free to students across the world for the rest of the school year.

+* **OpenClassrooms:** Available to all higher education institutions and professional training organizations.
+[Details here](https://openclassrooms.com/en/p/academic-continuity).
+  * Benefits: Catalog of hundreds of online courses and free use of SPARK licenses to the institutions.